-In conjunction with next year’s sesquicentennial of the completion of the first transcontinental railroad in the United States, the Center has launched a new special project, After Promontory: 150 Years of Transcontinental Railroading.
-On May 10, 1869, two railroads—built with haste, hope, and aspiration—joined in a lonely, dry desert of northern Utah, at a place called Promontory.
-At a small ceremony that day, dignitaries from both railroads—the Central Pacific, which had built from California, and the Union Pacific, which had built from the east—gave speeches and installed ceremonial last spikes.
+ON MAY 10, 1869, TWO RAILROADS—built with haste, hope, and aspiration—joined in a lonely, dry desert of northern Utah, at a place called Promontory.
+On that day, dignitaries from both companies—the Central Pacific, which had built from California, and the Union Pacific, which had built from the east—gave speeches and installed ceremonial last spikes.

 The ceremonies were meant as a moment of self-congratulation, but the significance of the day’s events is far broader.
 In the ensuing decades, railroad after railroad proposed new, competing transcontinental routes—and sometimes completed them.
 Their construction swept away the dominance of native tribes, ended the open range, and restructured the West into a network of resources and industries dependent upon clusters of urban centers.